awsdocs/aws-java-developer-guide-v2/doc_source/java-dg-jvm-ttl.rst

    installed.
 Many JVMs provide a default TTL less than 60 seconds.
 If you're using such a JVM and not using a security manager, you can ignore the remainder of this topic.

-How to Set the JVM TTL
+How to set the JVM TTL
 ======================

 To modify the JVM's TTL, set the `networkaddress.cache.ttl